ISO 27001:2022

 • ensure that the information security for workers that are operating remotely is in place

-• that it addresses the organisational risks
+• show that it addresses the organisational risks

 This is whenever people work from a location outside of your organisations premises.
 This includes the old fashioned terms of teleworking and telecommuting as well as flexible workplace, fully remote, virtual work environment.
 They all relate, in essence, to the same thing.
 You will check local laws and regulations as not all recommendations and guidance can be applied every where.
 It is after all, general guidance.

-ISO 27001 Remote working policy
+ISO 27001 Remote Working Policy

 You will need to implement a topic specific policy for remote working.
 The topic specific ISO 27001 Remote Working Policy Template is ready to go and fast track your implementation jam packed with everything you need.